wso2/docs-is/en/docs/deploy/aws.md

-# Deploying WSO2 Identity Server on Kubernetes using Minikube
+# Deploying WSO2 Identity Server on Kubernetes using AWS-EKS

 !!! info "Prerequisites"